wamimi/zkp-testingthewaters/README.md

 # Welcome anon!
-I will take you through my thought process if you care!
+I will take you through my thought process

 ## The Challenge at Hand:
 ![Alt text](image.jpg "Optional title")